 To learn more about the process, we have an in-depth guide to switching broadband that explains everything.

 Broadband providers with a fixed-price guarantee

-Not every broadband provider will raise prices in the middle of a contract.
-There are several which offer a price promise that means the monthly price you see when you sign up will not change during the contract term.
-On Broadband Genie, we will mention this in the offer details section on our comparison tables, and also note if prices may change during the contract term.
+Not every broadband provider will raise prices in the middle of a contract; some offer a price promise that means the monthly price you see when you sign up will not change during the contract term.
+On Broadband Genie, we will mention this in the offer details section on our comparison tables and also note if prices may change during the contract term.

 Here are a few deals which include fixed-price guarantees:

-It is important to note that price promises usually only apply to the cost of broadband, so providers may still increase costs for line rental, phone calls, and other fees.
+It is important to note that price promises usually only apply to the broadband part of the package, so providers may still increase costs for line rental, phone calls, and other fees.
 You might also lose the guarantee if you have to change your broadband package for any reason, such as when moving home.
 And don't forget that the fixed price will only be in place for the initial contract term; prices can still increase when the contract ends, so make a note of your contract end date and compare new deals when it's due to keep your costs low.